Josef Svoboda (scientist)

 Josef Svoboda (16 July 1929 – 21 November 2022) was a Canadian Arctic tundra scientist and botanist, who was appointed an Officer of the Order of Canada (2019) for his pioneering scientific contributions regarding the Arctic tundra ecosystems, and his lifelong mentorship of scientists.
+He was an emeritus professor at the University of Toronto Mississauga.

 Early life

 Svoboda was born in Prague, Czechoslovakia on 16 July 1929, and raised in Moravia (in the Czech Republic).
 His father was a locomotive engineer.
 Svoboda survived World War II, and developed an early love for nature by his Scout leader.
 He graduated from high school in 1948, and then began studying biology and philosophy at Masaryk University in 1948.

 While in university, Svoboda's involvement in student underground politics prompted his arrest at the age of 20, where he spent almost nine years in various prisons and labour camps, including being forced to work in a uranium mine for four years.
 While incarcerated, Svoboda continued to learn from fellow prisoners, and even received seminary training from bishops and prelates in a Leopoldov prison, though he was never ordained.
 Upon release in 1958, Svoboda attempted to continue his university studies with little success before taking on a research role at the Academy of Science in Brno.